Gorilla marketing: Live stream gatecrashing

 Watch the live stream unfold

-Use this time stamps to see the key moments during the Youtube live stream.
+Use these time stamps to see the key moments during the Youtube live stream.

 The video contains adult themes and strong language.